 1. Community-driven decision-making.
-The Project will finance subprojects identified and prioritized by communities through participatory and inclusive social analysis that identifies communities’ development needs and presents them in the form of a Qishloq Development Plan accessible to all stakeholders.
+The Project finances subprojects identified and prioritized by communities through participatory and inclusive social analysis that identifies communities’ development needs and presents them in the form of a Qishloq Development Plan accessible to all stakeholders.

 2. Capacity building for good local governance practices.
-The Project will support the establishment of inclusive Mahalla Development Units that represent and give voice to all residents, including men and women, youth, the poor, and the vulnerable.
-It will also build the capacity of members of Mahalla Development Units and Mahalla Citizens Assemblies (both men and women) in a variety of areas, including holding participatory and inclusive meetings and decision-making processes, and managing the day-to-day development affairs of communities.
-In addition, the Project will help to link Mahalla Development Units to other governmental and nongovernmental agencies/organizations to improve access to services and resources.
+The Project supports the establishment of inclusive Mahalla Development Units that represent and give voice to all residents, including men and women, youth, the poor, and the vulnerable.
+It also builds the capacity of members of Mahalla Development Units and Mahalla Citizens Assemblies (both men and women) in a variety of areas, including holding participatory and inclusive meetings and decision-making processes, and managing the day-to-day development affairs of communities.
+In addition, the Project helps to link Mahalla Development Units to other governmental and nongovernmental agencies/organizations to improve access to services and resources.

 5. Social and environmental sustainability.
-In line with the objective of the Government of Uzbekistan of raising living standards in rural areas, the Project will finance investments and activities that yield positive socioeconomic benefits for rural residents.
-Activities on a negative list will not be supported; these include activities that involve permanent physical displacement, require forcible evictions, negatively impact residents’ incomes or livelihoods, contribute to child or forced labor, or result in environmental impacts that are large scale and irreversible.
-The Project will support awareness-raising efforts for local officials and communities on national laws and regulations pertaining to social and environmental safeguards, and World Bank environmental and social standards, policies and due process.
+In line with the objective of the Government of Uzbekistan of raising living standards in rural areas, the Project finances investments and activities that yield positive socioeconomic benefits for rural residents.
+Activities on a negative list are not supported; these include activities that involve permanent physical displacement, require forcible evictions, negatively impact residents’ incomes or livelihoods, contribute to child or forced labor, or result in environmental impacts that are large scale and irreversible.
+The Project supports awareness-raising efforts for local officials and communities on national laws and regulations pertaining to social and environmental safeguards, and World Bank environmental and social standards, policies and due process.

-The Project will finance demand-driven investments in basic infrastructure and services at the local level, and local-governance capacity support.
+The Project finances demand-driven investments in basic infrastructure and services at the local level, and local-governance capacity support.

-Communications and village outreach, citizen engagement, and local-governance capacity building activities will support Project implementation.
-Qishloq facilitators and engineers will provide technical assistance, training, and capacity-building to Mahalla Development Units and District Project Committees.
+Communications and village outreach, citizen engagement, and local-governance capacity building activities support Project implementation.
+Qishloq facilitators and engineers provide technical assistance, training, and capacity-building to Mahalla Development Units and District Project Committees.

 • Implement at least 300 demand-driven subprojects in basic infrastructure and services in 300 rural villages